Zaharah/zaharah.github.io/_pages/about.md

 <hr>
 <dl>
   <dt> January 2021</dt>
-    <dd> Started working as Assistant Professor at Information Systems group in Eindhoven University of Twente.  </dd>
+    <dd> Started working as Assistant Professor at Information Systems group in Eindhoven University of Technology.  </dd>

   <dt> November 2020</dt>
     <dd> Talk at PrimaVera Colloquium about <i> Decision support methods for infrastructure maintenance </i>.
 Abstract and recorded talk is available  <a href = "https://primavera-project.com/colloquium/"> here. </a>  </dd>